 KSP Encourages Citizens to Turn in Unused RX Drugs During National 'Take Back' Program

 Sgt.
-Michael Webb, spokesperson for KSP, advised that the program is designed to be easy to use and offered the following tips for those interested in participating:
+Michael Webb, spokesperson for KSP, advised that the program is designed to be easy for citizens and offered the following tips for those interested in participating:

 - Participants may dispose of medication in its original container or by removing the medication from its container and disposing of it directly into the disposal box located at the drop off location.